 Please note that courses can change, so we recommended you keep an eye on websites such as UCAS and Discover Uni.

-Seafish and the Seafood Training Academy provide information and training to employers and employees involved in the harvesting, purification, handling and trading of bivalve shellfish.
+We work with the Seafood Training Academy to provide information and training to employers and employees involved in the harvesting, purification, handling and trading of bivalve shellfish.

-Seafish marine safety training developed for the fishing industry, is also very applicable to many aquaculture ventures, and could help develop practical and safety skills for those already in and/or entering the aquaculture industry.
+Marine safety training developed for the fishing industry, is also very applicable to many aquaculture ventures.
+It could help develop practical and safety skills for those already in and/or entering the aquaculture industry.